newexo/icosahedron/prompts/mob_stat_block/discussion.md

 1. Renamed class from NPC to mob_stat_block.
 2. Requested a `to_dict` method and additional tests.
 The tests passed without error.
+3. There is now more than one class with both to and from dict and json methods.
+These have a common factor and so can have a common base class.
+Call this common base class dictable.

 ## Documentation comments